Bangladesh fined for slow over-rate - Sports - observerbd.com

 |

-Another bad news for Bangladesh after suffering a huge defeat against England as they were fined five percent of their match fee for maintaining a slow over-rate during the match.
+Bangladesh have been fined 5 per cent of their match fee for maintaining a slow over-rate against England in a league match of the ICC Men's Cricket World Cup on October 10, 2023, confirmed an ICC Media release on the day.

-The International Cricket Council (ICC) confirmed the matter with a press release after the match.
+Javagal Srinath of the Emirates ICC Elite Panel of Match Referees imposed the sanction after Shakib Al Hasan's side was ruled to be 1 over short of the target after time allowances were taken into consideration.

-As per Article 2.22 of the ICC Code of Conduct for Players and Player Support Personnel, relating to minimum over-rate offenses, players are fined five percent of their match fees for every over their side fails to bowl in the allotted time.
+In accordance with Article 2.22 of the ICC Code of Conduct for Players and Player Support Personnel, which relates to minimum over-rate offences, players are fined 5 per cent of their match fees for every over their side fails to bowl in the allotted time.

-There was no need for a formal hearing as Shakib pled guilty to the offence and accepted the proposed fine.
+Shakib Al Hasan pleaded guilty to the offence and accepted the proposed sanction, so there was no need for a formal hearing.